dleeftink/QuickSet/readme.md

 A performant sorted *Least Frequently Used* (LFU) set implementation for working with reasonably sized integers (unsigned).
 Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (spanning from 0 to 2^16), or extracting unique integers (spanning from 0 to 2^28) from a large pool of numbers in one pass.

 ### Use cases
+1. Finding top-k most frequent items in one or many lists
+2. Nearest neighbour finding based on frequency of occurance
+3. Lightweight key/value dictionary

 ## How it works
 Once initialised, `QuickSet` allocates a TypedArray based on the expected range of integers (any number between 0 and 2^28) and frequency of occurance (any count between 0 and 2^32).